The Certificate Program for

 Presented by the Beyster Institute at the Rady School of Management

-You are invited to participate in our third annual Certificate Program for Non-Professional ESOP Fiduciaries !
+You are invited to participate in our fourth annual Certificate Program for Non-Professional ESOP Fiduciaries!

 One of the fundamental resources of the employee stock ownership plan (ESOP) movement is the large group of dedicated, well-intentioned people who agree to serve as trustees or other fiduciaries on behalf of their company’s ESOP.
 If you are one of those dedicated people, you have undoubtedly felt the concern that is inevitable when taking on that sort of responsibility.
 The Beyster Institute at UCSD has developed a special intensive program to help relieve some of that concern - the Certificate Program for Non-Professional Fiduciaries.